-The Towamencin Corporate Center, currently under construction, will comprise two office buildings and a family-oriented theme restaurant.
-The office buildings will offer modern, technologically advanced amenities for its corporate tenants.
+The Towamencin Corporate Center comprises two office buildings and a family-oriented theme restaurant.
+The office buildings offer modern, technologically advanced amenities for its corporate tenants.
 Set on 30 beautifully landscaped acres, the Center is located near the Lansdale Interchange of the Pennsylvania Turnpike, just north of Philadelphia.

-The bronze and granite sculpture Endeavor will stand in front of the building.
+The bronze and granite sculpture Endeavor stands in front of the building.